paesanilab/MBX/README.md

 # MBX
 MBX is a C++ software that provides an interface for MD drivers, such as LAMMPS and i-PI, to perform classical and path-integral molecular dynamics simulations using our many-body potential energy functions.
 The current version of MBX includes the MB-pol many-body water potential, and the MB-nrg many-body potentials for neat CO2 and mixed CO2/H2O mixtures, neat CH4 and mixed CH4/H2O mixtures, and alkali-metal ions.
 It also includes the TTM-nrg potential for halide and alkali-metal ions in watter.
 MBX is periodically updated with performance improvements and the addition of other many-body potentials.

+For any questions about MBX, please use the MBX Google Group: https://groups.google.com/g/mbx-users.

 ## Compilation and Installation
 The following requirements need to be fulfilled in order to succesfully install the software
 - CMake v3.12.4 or higher